encode/django-rest-framework/docs/api-guide/requests.md

 # Standard HttpRequest attributes

 As REST framework's `Request` extends Django's `HttpRequest`, all the other standard attributes and methods are also available.
-For example the `request.META` dictionary is available as normal.
+For example the `request.META` and `request.session` dictionaries are available as normal.

 Note that due to implementation reasons the `Request` class does not inherit from `HttpRequest` class, but instead extends the class using composition.